confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 An event processor is a component that reads events and processes them, and possibly writes new events as the result of its processing.
 As such, it may act as an [Event Source](todo: link pattern) and/or [Event Sink](todo: link pattern), and in practice often acts as both.
 An event processor can be distributed (i.e., multi-instance), in which case the processing of events happens concurrently across its instances.

 ## Problem
-How do I gain insight from event data?
-For example, how can I quickly address a customer issue?
+How do I process events in an [Event Streaming Platform](todo: link pattern)?
+For example, how can I process financial transactions, track shipments, analyze IoT sensors data, or generate continuous intelligence?

 ## Solution
 ![event-processor](../img/event-processor.png)